o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 | Python Terminal | | Toggles the Python Terminal window. |

 ### Help Menu
-The help menu includes actions for opening the help and about dialogs.
+The help menu includes actions to open the help and about dialogs.

 | Menu item | Hotkey | Function |
 | - | - | - |